shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the successful validation of the configured discovery source.](Images/discoverysourcevalidation1.png "Discovery source - validation successful")

     > **Note:** When adding discovery sources:
     > - For successfully validated hosts/clusters, you can view more details by selecting their IP address/FQDN.
     > - If validation fails for a host, review the error by selecting the Validation failed in the Status column of the table.
 Fix the issue and validate again.
     > - To remove hosts or clusters, select **Delete**.
     > - You can't remove a specific host from a cluster.
 You can only remove the entire cluster.
     > - You can add a cluster, even if there are issues with specific hosts in the cluster.

 26. In **Step 3: provide server credentials to perform software inventory and agentless dependency analysis**, **Disable the slider (1)** and select **Start discovery (2)** to kick off VM discovery from the successfully validated hosts/clusters.

-     > **Note:** The discovery process can take upto 10 minutes.
+     > **Note:** The discovery process can take up to 10 minutes.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Start discovery' button.](Images/Discovery1.png)

 27. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
 This will take several minutes.
-After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table..
+After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table.

 26. Return to the **JumpVM** then to **Azure Migrate** blade in the Azure portal.
 Select **Servers, databases and web apps (1)**, then select **Refresh (2)**.
 Under **Azure Migrate: Servers, databases and web apps** you should see a **count (3)** of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 5 discovered servers are shown.
 This may take several minutes.